TheTexta/obsidian-main/Economics/Marginal Analysis.md

 #### Marginal Utility vs Marginal Product
 marginal utility is the amount of happiness gained, marginal product the amount of production you gain.

+#### Optimal Quantity
+When marginal benefit is equal to marginal cost you have reached optimal quantity.
+Or when the total benefit of an action is maximised (i.e. when you purchase in sequential marginal utility / cost)

 ## Formula
 $$